-A core component of an effective risk culture is the knowledge and skills of UHIL employees.
-In order to confirm that the right resources and skills are in place, UHIL and its subsidiaries have implemented a Fit and Proper Policy and related procedures in order to assess the fitness and probity both initially and on an on-going basis of the individuals who are performing key functions.
-The policy and procedures has been developed in line with the Solvency II Directive and the associated CBol Fitness and Probity standards.
+A core component of the Group's effective risk culture is the knowledge and skills of its employees.
+To confirm that the right resources and skills are in place, UHIL and its subsidiaries have implemented a Fit and Proper Policy and related procedures in order to assess the fitness and probity both initially and on an on-going basis of the individuals who are performing key functions.
+The Policy and procedures have been developed in line with the Solvency II Directive and the associated CBol Fitness and Probity standards.